morpheus65535/bazarr/README.md

 # bazarr
 Bazarr is a companion application to Sonarr and Radarr.
 It manages and downloads subtitles based on your requirements.
-You define your preferences by TV show or movie and Bazarr takes care of everything for you.
+You define your preferences by TV show or movies and Bazarr takes care of everything for you.

 Be aware that Bazarr doesn't scan disk to detect series and movies: It only takes care of the series and movies that are indexed in Sonarr and Radarr.